tyshaw1994/e3-notes/E32019Notes.md

 - Star Wars Jedi Fallen Order (Nov.
 15 2019) meh
 - Cyberpunk 2077 (Apr.
 16 2020)
 - Battletoads (no release date given)
-- Age of Empires II Definitive Edition (Fall 2019)- looks to be PC only
+- Age of Empires II Definitive Edition (Fall 2019) - looks to be PC only
 - Gears of War 5 (Sept.
 10 2019)
 - Dying Light 2 (Spring 2020)
 - Forza Horizon 4 Lego (June 13 2019)
 - Borderlands 3 (Sept.
 13 2019)

+### Grade: C+/B-

+#### The Good
+- It's good that Microsoft is embracing PC as one of their own platforms, which it is
+- Tales of Arise and Elden Rings are good Japanese representation for MS
+- Scarlett

+#### The Bad
+- Very little gameplay
+- Halo trailer was kind of boring for what is essentially a "tech demo" for Scarlett
+- Pacing was off, most interesting games were backloaded and the first half was boring

 # Bethesda - stuff missing, was watching hockey